surifirstpin/AcuBI_Technical_Documents/Version.6/Saving_Report_TD.md

 <center><h1>Saving Reports</h1></center>

-All  files created in AcuBi are saved under save explore section, this will save all the filter, sorting, pivot, visualization and so on.
+All  files created in AcuBi are saved under save report window, this will save all the filter, sorting, pivot, calculated columns visualization and so on.
 ### Saving a Report

-<b>1.</b> After creating a report, click <b>Save</b> button to save the data this will connect you to Save Explore section.
+<b>1.</b> After creating a report, click <b>Save</b> button  this will connect you to Save report window.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/8fab061c9acea55e419ee5301cf185abf66488d5/images/New_version5/TD_SAVE_REPORT_10.png)

-Under <b>Save Report</b> page provide all the below information to save a report for further accessing.
+provide all the below information to save a report for further accessing.

 - <b>Report Name :</b> Name identifier for a report. ( AcuBi allows  special character but does not  support any spaces )